codingwithbri/codingwithbri/README.md

 - 👋🏾 Hi, I’m @codingwithbri
-- 👀 I’m interested in Full Stack Dev
+- 👀 I’m interested in Front End Dev
 - 🌱 I’m currently learning The Odin Project - HTML, CSS, & JS
 - 💞️ I’m looking to collaborate on startups
 - 📫 How to reach me -